-Fire Safety While Operating a Shift System
+Fire Safety While Operating at Reduced Occupancy

-During these unusual times, it is most likely that there will not be a trained fire warden in every zone of the building during each shift.
+During these unusual times, it is most likely that there will not always be a trained fire warden in every zone of the building.

 It is vital that all staff play their part in helping to keep themselves and their colleagues safe.